- There has been a poleward shift in the storm track since the 1990s and an increase in the annual mean number of storms.

 High evidence, medium consensus

 While our evidence base has continued to grow, with longer observational datasets and more model reanalysis available, there is not a consensus in the trend in SWH, which is highly sensitive to seasonality and short-term variability.
 No dataset or reanalysis is perfect and it is unclear which of those currently available for wave climate is the most reliable.

-- Climate change could affect storms and waves in the North Atlantic, but natural variability will continue to dominate in the near future.
+- Climate change could affect storms and waves in the North Atlantic, but natural variability will continue to dominate over the next few decades.

-- The most severe waves could increase in height by 2100 under a high-emissions scenario, there could be an overall reduction in mean significant wave height in the North Atlantic.
+- The most severe waves could increase in height by 2100 under a high-emissions scenario, but there could be an overall reduction in mean significant wave height in the North Atlantic.

-- The chance of severe storms reaching the UK during autumn may increase if tropical cyclones become more intense, and their region of origin expands northwards.
+- The chance of severe storms reaching the UK during autumn may increase if tropical cyclones (such as hurricanes) become more intense, and their region of origin expands northwards.

-The future changes depend on model projections, which have improved on moving from CMIP5 to CMIP6 but still have some way to go.
+The future changes depend on model projections, which have improved on moving from CMIP5 to CMIP6 but still have shortcomings when representing the most intense storms.
 There are still quite substantial differences between different climate models, but new higher-resolution models promise better representation of storms.
 Meta-analysis through e.g. COWCLIP has led to better understanding and quantification of intra-model uncertainty, and helped identify areas of (no) consensus.

-- Improving the simulation of storms in climate models.
+- Improve the simulation of storms in climate models.

-- Improving understanding of how North Atlantic storms and blocks respond to external forcing.
+- Improve understanding of how North Atlantic storms and blocks respond to external forcing.

 - Uses of new techniques: meta-analysis and statistical methods to reduce historic and future uncertainty